gudiseva/stackedit/SQL-Basic.md

 select concat('There are a total of ', count(occupation), ' ', lower(occupation), 's.') from OCCUPATIONS
 group by occupation order by count(occupation), occupation;

+> SELECT Doctor_O, Professor_O, Singer_O, Actor_O
+FROM
+(
+    SELECT
+        CASE WHEN OCCUPATION = 'Doctor' THEN NAME ELSE NULL END AS Doctor_O, CASE WHEN OCCUPATION = 'Professor' THEN NAME ELSE NULL END AS Professor_O, CASE WHEN OCCUPATION = 'Singer' THEN NAME ELSE NULL END AS Singer_O, CASE WHEN OCCUPATION = 'Actor' THEN NAME ELSE NULL END As Actor_O FROM OCCUPATIONS
+    --ORDER BY NAME
+)
+TEMP1
+WHERE Doctor_O IS NOT NULL OR Professor_O IS NOT NULL OR Singer_O IS NOT NULL OR Actor_O IS NOT NULL ORDER BY 1, 2, 3, 4;

 (SELECT NAME